Foden shines in City’s cup final win

 Dwell on

 However that’s what he’s doing.
-His final 10 begins for Manchester Metropolis have introduced two targets and 7 assists.
-What would possibly he have the ability to do if the begins got here extra often?
+His final 10 begins for Manchester Metropolis have introduced two objectives and 7 assists.
+What would possibly he be capable of do if the begins got here extra usually?

 - Get a Sky Sports activities day go